alexrah/react-use-id-hook/README.md

 # react-use-id-hook

+## Disclaimer
+This is a fork of https://www.npmjs.com/package/react-use-id-hook which adds the ability to set a custom prefix to the generated ids

+## Description
 This is a tiny hook to create consisent id strings while rendering React, both when doing SSR and normally.

 This is useful for creating unique `id` attributes for DOM elements.